Grimnak/LoZGame/README.md

 ## Known Bugs/Missing Features:
-### Dungeon Six:
+### Unfinished Dungeon :
-    Bug: Dungeon 6 is unfinished but exists.
+    Bug: Dungeons 6 and up are unfinished but exist.

     Plan(s) to fix:  Finish the dungeon and add the new enemies.